Driving LRAs from Audio Signals and Music

 Regardless of which property of the audio signal is to be reproduced as vibrations, a linear resonant actuator will only vibrate if driven at (or very close to) its resonant frequency.
 See the graph below taken from our C10-100:

-As this audio processing must take place to vary the signal amplitude, there is no additional advantage to using an LRA over a typical ERM vibrating motor (aside from the normal advantages of LRAs, see here).
+As this audio processing must take place to vary the signal amplitude, there is no additional advantage to using an LRA over a typical ERM vibrating motor.

-It is also important to note that many audio sources, will not produce a large enough currents to drive the LRA.
-For more help on how to drive linear resonant actuators see Application Bulletin 003 : Driving Linear Resonance Vibration Actuators.
+It is also important to note that many audio sources, will not produce a large enough current to drive the LRA.
+For more help on how to drive linear resonant actuators see Application Bulletin 003: Driving Linear Resonance Vibration Actuators.